BaileyAndrew/antGLasso-Implementation/README.md

 ![Mouse anBiGLasso](https://github.com/BaileyAndrew/scBiGLasso-Implementation/blob/main/Plots/Mouse/anBiGLasso%20Performance.png)

-It is clear that anBiGLasso has learned some information about the problem, although it has been unable to recognize the G1 cluster and it has merged the S and G2M clusters.
+anBiGLasso may have learned some information about this problem, but not much - it seems to put S and G2M cells together, and does not recognize the G1 cluster.
+This is unfortunate but not unexpected given the performance of the algorithm on small sample data.

 #### EiGLasso